dthevenin/Gesture/README.md

 Gesture
 =======

-Gesture.js uniformizes pointer and gestures input across mobile and desktop browsers.
+Gesture.js uniformizes pointer and gesture inputs across mobile and desktop browsers.

 The code comes from ViniSketch Toolkit and was influenced by Pointer.js from borismus and his article: http://smus.com/mouse-touch-pointer/ .